-Therefore, it’s perfectly normal for there to be changes in desire throughout the forty weeks of pregnancy and each woman experiences pregnancy differently.
+Therefore, it’s perfectly normal for there to be changes in desire throughout the 40 weeks of pregnancy.
+Each woman also experiences pregnancy differently.
 Communicating regularly and openly with your physician and significant other during your pregnancy is the key to handling the many changes you and your body will experience.

 While sex is considered safe for normal or low-risk pregnancies, there are a couple of situations all pregnant women should avoid.
 Sexually transmitted diseases (STDs) can be harmful to both mother and baby and can cause premature labor.
 Women should avoid sex or use a condom with a partner who may be infected, or whose sexual history is not known.
 Oral sex can also pose a danger if your partner blows air into your vagina.
 An air embolism or air bubble can result which can block blood vessels, and be fatal to both the mother and baby.

 There are certain situations when a doctor will advise against sex during pregnancy.
 If you have a history of preterm labor or birth, an incompetent cervix, or more than one

 miscarriage, your doctor may advise against having intercourse during your pregnancy.

 Other situations that may develop during pregnancy and require abstinence include vaginal bleeding, an amniotic sac that breaks, or